Connectivism: History

 Connectivism was first introduced in 2004 on a blog post which was later published as an article in 2005 by George Siemens.
-It was later expanded in 2005 by two publications, Siemens' Connectivism: Learning as Network Creation and Downes' An Introduction to Connective Knowledge.
+It was later expanded in 2005 by two publications, Siemens' Connectivism: Learning as Network Creation and Stephen Downes' An Introduction to Connective Knowledge.
 Both works received significant attention in the blogosphere and an extended discourse has followed on the appropriateness of connectivism as a learning theory for the digital age.
 In 2007, Bill Kerr entered into the debate with a series of lectures and talks on the matter, as did Forster, both at the Online Connectivism Conference at the University of Manitoba.
 In 2008, in the context of digital and e-learning, connectivism was reconsidered and its technological implications were discussed by Siemens' and Ally.

 Nodes and links

 The central aspect of connectivism is the metaphor of a network with nodes and connections.
 In this metaphor, a node is anything that can be connected to another node such as an organization, information, data, feelings, and images.
 Connectivism recognizes three node types: neural, conceptual (internal) and external.
 Connectivism sees learning as the process of creating connections and expanding or increasing network complexity.
-Connections may have different directions and strength.
+Connections may have different directions and strengths.
 In this sense, a connection joining nodes A and B which goes from A to B is not the same as one that goes from B to A. There are some special kinds of connections such as "self-join" and pattern.
 A self-join connection joins a node to itself and a pattern can be defined as "a set of connections appearing together as a single whole".

 The idea of organisation as cognitive systems where knowledge is distributed across nodes originated from the Perceptron (Artificial neuron) in an Artificial Neural Network, and is directly borrowed from Connectionism, "a software structure developed based on concepts inspired by biological functions of brain; it aims at creating machines able to learn like human".

 The network metaphor allows a notion of "know-where" (the understanding of where to find the knowledge when it is needed) to supplement to the ones of "know-how" and "know-what" that make the cornerstones of many theories of learning.

 As Downes states: "at its heart, connectivism is the thesis that knowledge is distributed across a network of connections, and therefore that learning consists of the ability to construct and traverse those networks".